lambdaclass/concrete/docs/CLAIM_TAXONOMY.md

 **What it means for users:** The stated theorem holds over the PExpr model with Lean's unbounded integer arithmetic.
 The proof does not cover integer overflow, compiled binary behavior, or backend correctness.
 See [PROOF_SEMANTICS_BOUNDARY.md](PROOF_SEMANTICS_BOUNDARY.md) for the exact scope.

-**Stale detection:** If the function body changes, the fingerprint changes, and the proof is revoked.
-The evidence level drops to `"enforced (proof stale: body changed)"` until the proof is updated.
+**Current freshness limitation:** a source link without a stored fingerprint is `unbound`, not proved.
+A stored body fingerprint catches the body changes it encodes and revokes the proof, dropping the evidence level to `"enforced (proof stale: body changed)"`.
+Bugs 059–060 show that the current scheme does not cover all signature/type changes or contract/spec identity.
+R-0004 must replace it with a complete proof-subject digest and transitive dependency root; do not treat the current mechanism as comprehensive.

 ---